Disaster Blues by Francis Kuipers

 There is music and more information on his website: www.franciskuipers.com

-You can order copies of both print & ebook editions of Disaster Blues via the links below:
+You can order copies of the print edition of Disaster Blues via the links below.
+Best royalty for author is via Create Space:

 - Print edition via Create Space